hdaSprachtechnologie/detox/README.md

 Twitter comments.
 The data was collected in the first half of 2021.
 The comments were annotated by three annotators each with 12 different labels.
 The dataset contains all single annotations including meda data (e.g. annotation duration) as well as a proposed gold standard.
-For details we will link the respective paper here soon.
+For all details please refer to our [paper](https://aclanthology.org/2022.woah-1.14/).

 ## Get Started